 The CMMC Timeline for Meeting Requirements and Roadmap for RFPs

-Even though the full implementation of CMMC practices might take a few years, especially for higher certification levels, contractors should not postpone their efforts.
+Even though the full implementation of CMMC practices might take a couple years, especially for higher certification levels, contractors should not postpone their efforts.
 After all, writing policy documents and deploying technical and operational solutions can take considerable time.
 The sooner contractors address the requirements of their chosen CMMC level, the sooner they will be able to resume bidding on RFPs.

 In the meantime, here’s the CMMC roadmap you need to follow to prepare for RFPs: